arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 In order to drop a system collection, an *options* object with attribute *isSystem* set to *true* must be specified.

+{% hint 'info' %}
-**Note**: dropping a collection in a cluster, which is prototype for sharing in other collections is prohibited.
+Dropping a collection in a cluster, which is prototype for sharing in other collections is prohibited.
 In order to be able to drop such a collection, all dependent collections must be dropped first.
+{% endhint %}

 **Examples**